reshalfahsi/image-super-resolution/README.md

     <br />
  </div>

 Image super-resolution attempts to produce pixels within the image to fill the lack of information due to its low-resolution nature.
 Hence, it yields a higher-resolution image.
 One approach to this problem is via generative networks, e.g., ESRGAN (Enhanced Super-Resolution Generative Adversarial Network).
 This type of GAN is built explicitly for image super-resolution by considering several losses, i.e., contextual loss (focus on the distribution of the feature), perceptual loss (pixel-wise loss), and adversarial loss.
 These three losses are utilized for the generator loss.
-These three losses are utilized for the generator loss.
 On the contrary, the discriminator loss only takes into account the adversarial loss.
 There are two stages during training: (1) train only the generator on the perceptual loss, and (2) train the generator and discriminator based on those, as mentioned earlier.
 The model is trained and evaluated on the BSDS500 dataset.
-The final result of the predicted high-resolution image is subjected to the sharpening method by subtracting the image with the laplacian of the image.
+The final result of the predicted high-resolution image is subjected to the sharpening method by subtracting the image with the Laplacian of the image.

 ## Experiment